automatic-controls/centralizer-for-webctrl/README.md

 Includes a database application that runs as a *Windows* service and a *WebCTRL* add-on that communicates with the database.
 Synchronizes operator credentials and/or files across all connected *WebCTRL* servers.
 Additional capabilities include automatic file retrieval and scheduled script execution.

 WORK IN PROGRESS

+- I am aware of the LDAP/AD add-on created by *ALC*, but their add-on is not sufficient for my purposes.